 My own high school, Mannings' High - although has not yet won the title, has done commendable in the girls version and has seen some great national representatives, including Alison Beckford.

 This yearly competition provides the ground work for the 'super' athletes we produce at the national and international stage.

 Of course, I need not mention that Jamaica dominates the Caribbean championships every year!

 Herb McKenley, Merlene Ottey, Donald Quarrie, and Arthur Wint are among some of the famous older names in Jamaica's athletics.
 But nowadays, you will hear of Sherone Simpson, Veronica Campbell, James Beckford, Asafa Powell and Usain Bolt, for example, are some of the dominant names in their disciplines - anywhere in the world.

 My dream is for athletics in Jamaica to now move to the other level where our young stars does not have to migrate for better opportunities.
 The MVP track club is leading the effort in this regard.

-The Jamaica Amateur Athletics Association provides insightful information on the sport here.
+The JAAA provides insightful information on the sport here.
 Take a look when you get a chance.

 New!
 Experience The REAL Jamaica!